SofaDefrost/SoftRobots.DesignOptimization/README.md

 As the work on the toolbox is still in progress, there may have slight changes with the results from the article.

 ## Design Optimization of a Contact-Aided Manipulator <a name="contactaidedfinger"></a>
 The Contact-Aided Manipulator is composed of three soft fingers actuated by one servomotor each.
-The aime is to make use of localized self-contacts for better energy consumption and grasping performances.
+The aim is to make use of localized self-contacts for better energy consumption and grasping performances.
 The robot parameterization as well as our results are described in this [article]() (soon to be published).

 ![Alt text](/images/ContactAidedFinger_Overview.png)